 A 21st century school to address 21st century challenges

-Stanford is creating its first new school in more than 70 years in a historic effort to address urgent climate and sustainability challenges that threaten the health and wellbeing of people worldwide.
+Stanford is creating its first new school in more than 70 years in a historic effort to advance scholarship in climate and sustainability and address urgent challenges that threaten the health and wellbeing of people worldwide.
 It will bring together and expand on the School of Earth, Energy, and Environmental Sciences (Stanford Earth), the Stanford Woods Institute for the Environment, the Precourt Institute for Energy, the Department of Civil and Environmental Engineering (joint with the School of Engineering) and the facilities at Hopkins Marine Station.

 The new school integrates Stanford’s excellence in interdisciplinary collaboration to create a place where students and faculty probe fundamental questions about our planet and its inhabitants while also engaging with colleagues across the university and around the world to create a future where humans and nature thrive in concert and in perpetuity.
 The school’s vision includes: